Jacob Ferdinand Voet: Work

+Jacob Ferdinand Voet was a specialist portrait painter.
+(Not a single history or landscape painting are currently attributed to him.)
 Voet specialized in half-length portraits, in which all attention is concentrated on the subject, who emerges from a neutral, dark background.
 Voet's subjects usually have a reflective expression and very striking, memorable eyes, always large and evocative.
 He concentrated on decorative elements such as the hair and clothing of the characters.
 His paintings appear to have been executed with an effortless accuracy and a fluid ease.
+Voet paid particular attention to the elaborate lace jabots and collars fashionable among the European aristocracy.
+These finely rendered textiles became a characteristic feature of many of his portraits and contributed to his reputation as a portraitist of the Roman elite.
 He was also noted as a painter of miniature portraits.